This policy has been updated to reflect the changes to the Children’s Advice and Duty Services (CADS) that comes into effect from 17th October 2018.

 Professionals should seek, in general, to discuss concerns with the family and, where possible seek the family’s agreement to making a referral unless this may, either by delay or the behavioural response it prompts or for any other reason, place the child at increased risk of suffering or likely to suffer Significant Harm.

-A decision by any professional not to seek parental permission before making a referral to Children’s Social Care Services must be approved by their manager, recorded and the reasons given.
+A decision by any professional not to seek parental permission before making contact with CADS must be approved by their manager, recorded and the reasons given.

-Where a parent has agreed to a referral, this must be recorded and confirmed on the relevant Referral Form.
+Where a parent has agreed to a referral, this must be shared with CADS at the time of calling.

 Where the parent is consulted and refuses to give permission for the referral, further advice and approval should be sought from a manager or the Designated Senior Person or Named Professional, unless to do so would cause undue delay.
 The outcome of the consultation and any further advice should be fully recorded.